Surprise profits show worst over for stronger Indian airlines

-NEW DELHI (Reuters) - For India’s healthier airlines, the worst is behind them as drastic flight cuts by embattled former No.2 Kingfisher Airlines enables the others to raise ticket prices.
+NEW DELHI, Aug 6 (Reuters) - For India’s healthier airlines, the worst is behind them as drastic flight cuts by embattled former No.2 Kingfisher Airlines enables the others to raise ticket prices.

-Market leader Jet Airways (JET.NS) and third-placed SpiceJet (SPJT.BO), which unexpectedly reported quarterly profits last week, were upgraded by Bank of America-Merrill Lynch to ‘buy.’
+Market leader Jet Airways and third-placed SpiceJet , which unexpectedly reported quarterly profits last week, were upgraded by Bank of America-Merrill Lynch to ‘buy.’

 The carriers should post smaller losses this financial year and turn profitable in the year ending March 2014, the bank said on Monday.